montystoryteller/site/content/english/pages/storynotes.md

 {{< accordion "What are historical storynotes?" >}}

-My historical storynotes are typical deep dives into contemporaneous new reports relating to a particular person or event, sequence "first draft of history" laid bare that tale the story as it may have been read by folk of the time.
+My historical storynotes are typical deep dives into contemporaneous news reports relating to a particular person or event, sequence "first draft of history" laid bare that tale the story as it may have been read by folk of the time.
 The reports are typically found via the subscription based [*British Newspaper Archive*](https://britishnewspaperarchive.co.uk/) or the free *National Library of Wales'* [Welsh Newspapers Online](https://newspapers.library.wales/) service.

 Historical storynotes may also include "50 years ago..." style reports, of events as remembered after the fact, but still from a time over a hundred years or so ago...